Quitting Smoking: Help for Cravings and Tough Situations

 - Learn to relax quickly and deeply.
 Go limp.
 Think about a soothing, pleasing situation, and imagine yourself there.
 Get away from it all for a moment.
 Focus on that peaceful place and nothing else.

 - Light incense or a candle instead of a cigarette.

 - Tell yourself “no.” Say it out loud.
 Practice doing this a few times, and listen to yourself.
 Some other things you can say to yourself might be, “I’m too strong to give in to smoking,” “I’m not a smoker now,” or “I will not let my friends and family down.”
 And most important, “I will not let myself down.”

-- Never allow yourself to think that “one cigarette won’t hurt,” because it very likely will.
+- Never let yourself think that “one cigarette won’t hurt,” because it very likely will.

 - Wear a rubber band around your wrist.
-Whenever you have a thought about smoking, snap it against your wrist to remind yourself of all the reasons that made you want to quit in the first place.
-Then remember that you will not always need a rubber band to help you stay in line with your plans to quit.
+Whenever you think about smoking, snap it against your wrist to remind yourself of all the reasons that made you want to quit in the first place.
+Then remember that you won’t always need a rubber band to help you stay with your plans to quit.

 Other ways to stay active

 You might have a lot of pent-up energy while trying to quit and stay tobacco-free.
 When you’re looking for something to do besides smoking, think about ways you can be active and productive, or maybe you can try something new!
 Do some yardwork or housework.
 Organize or clean out a closet, a room, or even the entire basement.
 Get involved in a new sport or hobby you like.
 Some of these “distractions” can help keep you from gaining weight after quitting, too.